 Our Antenatal Clinic is now open!
-Dr. Amanda Hipwell and the team are here to help both you and your baby stay healthy throughout pregnancy.
+Doctors Amanda Hipwell and Natasha Hill and the team are here to help both you and your baby stay healthy throughout pregnancy.

 Since the opening of the clinic, we have received several questions from expectant mums about the clinic and how it all works.
 Below you’ll find some FAQs about the WSGP Antenatal Clinic that may assist you – but if you don’t see your answer here, get in touch with the team on 02 4861 3855 – as always, we’re here to help!